hashicorp/consul/website/source/docs/install/index.html.md

    b.
 Installing [from source](#compiling-from-source)

-   Downloading a precompiled binary is easiest, and we provide downloads over TLS along with SHA256 sums to verify the binary.
+   Downloading a precompiled binary is quickest and we provide downloads over TLS along with SHA256 sums to verify the binary.
 We also distribute a PGP signature with the SHA256 sums that can be verified.